The Wine Tasting in Tuscany

 The Wine Cellar is an Enchanted World

+Your wine tasting in Tuscany begins!
 The first thing you notice as you step over the threshold of a new cantina before a wine tasting is the slightly musty, vinous fragrance that clings to the walls and barrels.
-Cantinas can vary in form from antique, in the basement of historic villas (Malenchini, Colli Fiorentini); carved out of stone (Ercolani, Montepulcinao); contemporary architectural design (Antinori, Chianti Classico); or they can resemble a “luxury resort for grapes”, where music plays in the cantina to lull the flavours into full maturation (Il Paradiso di Frassina, Montalcino).
+Cantinas can vary in form from antique, in the basement of historic villas (Malenchini, Colli Fiorentini); carved out of stone (Ercolani, Montepulciano); contemporary architectural design (Antinori, Chianti Classico); or they can resemble a “luxury resort for grapes”, where music plays in the cantina to lull the flavours into full maturation (Il Paradiso di Frassina, Montalcino).

 if a cantina cannot grow bacteria then it can not grow a good wine.